icgc-dcc/dcc-docs/docs/cloud/icgc-get.md

 The `check` command will test the provided credentials for each repository specified.
 Due to the security protocols of each client, there are two ways in which this access check can occur.
-For PDC, GDC, and CGHub, ICGC get is only capable of determining if you have access to the specific files targeted for download, not the state of your permissions for the repository as a whole.
+For PDC, GDC, and CGHub, ICGC Get is only capable of determining if you have access to the specific files targeted for download, not the state of your permissions for the repository as a whole.
-When performing an access check for these repositories, you must provide a manifest id or list of files using the same formatting as the download command.
-Inquests about permissions on these repositories should be directed to their respective support department.
+When performing an access check for these repositories, you must provide a manifest id or list of files using the same formatting as the `download` command.
+For more detailed information about your permissions on these repositories contact their respective support departments.

-For the AWS, collaboratory, and ega repositories, the access check will determine if you have access to the entire repository or not.
+For the AWS, collaboratory, and EGA repositories, the access check will determine if you have access to the entire repository or not.
 These checks will occur even if file prioritization leads to no files being downloaded from any of these repositories.